-This place has been blessed with nature's flawless beauty.
-One can see for oneself the unending skies along with the herculean mountains standing tall and prideful.
-It is just the perfect stop for the visitors to relax who may be feeling tired.
+This place has been blessed with nature's flawless beauty; the unending skies along with the herculean mountains standing tall and prideful makes the whole vista a treat to witness.
 It is interesting to know that many interesting anecdotes and theories have associated with this place gradually.

 One theory or more likely a superstition suggests that there once existed a magical road that had the power to take the people directly to heaven in the same place where this road exists presently.
-However, it was also believed that the people who didn’t deserve to go to heaven didn’t make it at all to this place at all in the first place.
+However, it was also believed that the people who didn’t deserve to go to heaven didn’t make it to this destination at all in the first place.

-Gurudwara Pathar Sahib - Situated on the Leh-Nimu road this is quite a wonderful place to visit for the spiritually inclined.
+Gurudwara Pathar Sahib.
+Situated on the Leh-Nimu road this is a very wonderful place to visit for the spiritually inclined.
 This gurudwara was built somewhere in 1517 to commemorate the visit of Guru Nanak Devji at this place.
-The Gurudwara has been enshrined with a large rock which has been covered by a holy cloth.
-If the legends are to be believed then the rock even has the impressions of Guru Nanak Devji’s shoulders, head, back and feet.
+It has been enshrined with a large rock that has been covered by a holy cloth.
+If the legends are to be believed then, the rock even has the impressions of Guru Nanak Devji’s shoulders, head, back and feet.
 Currently, this place is being maintained by the Indian army.

-Visit Phyang Gompa - This is basically a Buddhist monastery which is located in the Fiang village, just 15-16 kilometers west of Leh in Ladakh.
+Visit Phyang Gompa.
+This is basically a Buddhist monastery which is located in the Fiang village, just 15-16 kilometres west of Leh in Ladakh.
 This monastery was founded in the year 1515.

-Visit Alchi Monastery - This is again a Buddhist monastery which is situated in the Leh district.
-The spiritual vibe of this place is out and out amazing to experience in all its raw and natural form.
+Visit Alchi Monastery.
+This is again a Buddhist monastery which is situated in the Leh district.
+The spiritual vibe of this place is out and out amazing to experience in all its raw form.

 The best time to visit Magnetic Hill is from July to September.
-During this time the overall weather is quite clear and is also apt for sightseeing.
+During this time the overall weather is very clear and is also apt for sightseeing.